-- The I/O category lets you listen to Program Input, Loudness Matched A/B, MPX Output, and L/R Output of the FM processing core. - The Undo category lets you hear audio either before or after the de-clipper, or after the multiband expander. - The Miscellaneous menu lets you listen to the audio after Input Filtering, after Multiband processing (Pre Final), after the Bass Clipper, or as an MPX signal with injected noise. - The MPX Decoded menu allows you to listen to decoded (pre-emphasized/de-emphasized) audio from the MPX Output or de-emphasized audio from the L/R Output. - The Physical Inputs menu allows you to monitor the rear-panel Analog or AES inputs. - The Sidechains menu allows you to monitor the audio passing through the Input AGC, Wideband AGC 1, and Wideband AGC 2 sidechains, as well as the actual output audio from each of those stages. - The Multiband Solo menu allows you to individually monitor the audio in each band of the multiband AGC.
+- ◆ The I/O category lets you listen to Program Input, Loudness Matched A/B, MPX Output, and L/R Output of the AM processing core. - The Undo category lets you hear audio either before or after the de-clipper, or after the multiband expander. - The Miscellaneous menu lets you listen to the audio after Input Filtering, after Multiband processing (Pre Final), after the Bass Clipper, or as an MPX signal with injected noise. - The Physical Inputs menu allows you to monitor the rear-panel Analog or AES inputs. - The Sidechains menu allows you to monitor the audio passing through the Input AGC, Wideband AGC 1, and Wideband AGC 2 sidechains, as well as the actual output audio from each of those stages. - The Multiband Solo menu allows you to individually monitor the audio in each band of the multiband AGC.